-Play Therapist: Certification/Registration Route
+Play Therapist: Registration/Certification Route

-Based on the Play Therapy Dimensions Model, which is an integrative decision-making model for play therapists, participants learn not only a range of play therapy theories, approaches and techniques, but also how to conceptualize the play therapy process from an integrative perspective.
-Emphasis is place on developing skills in tracking client progress and therapist use of self.
+Based on the Play Therapy Dimensions Model, which is an integrative decision-making model for play therapists, participants learn not only a range of play therapy theories, approaches, and techniques, but also how to conceptualize the play therapy process from an integrative perspective.
+Emphasis is placed on developing skills in tracking client progress and therapist use of self.
 Participant learning is enhanced through role-plays and use of fully equipped play therapy rooms.

 The primary goal of this program is to develop practical skills and theoretical knowledge base necessary to use play-based interventions from an integrative perspective.
 Additionally, participants learn about: